AcroMedia/ansible-role-virtual-host/README.md

 **http_port**, **https_port**: Default to 80 and 443 respectively.
 Caveat: If you're changing this, you'll likely also need to change the server-wide default port(s), which is not handled by this role.

-**nginx_include_custom**: Optional.
-Path to a local config file that will be "include"d before the start of the nginx 'location' directives for the virtual host.
-The include is treated as an ansible template; you may use any variables in your config that are avaialble to the role.
-It will be placed on the server as '/etc/nginx/includes/$linux_owner-$project.custom.conf'.
+**nginx_include_custom**: Path to a template file in your playbook that will be uploaded to the server, and then `include`d before the start of the nginx 'location' directives for the virtual host.
+You may use any variables in your template that are avaialble to the role.
+Your template will be processed and uploaded to the server as `/etc/nginx/includes/{{ linux_owner }}-{{ project }}.custom.conf`.

+**nginx_include_resident**: Absolute path to a file that already resides on the server (for example, one that was deployed by your Drupal project's code repository inside your web root), to be `include`d before the location directives in the virtual host. **Caveats:**  **(1)** The path you specify *MUST* already exist on the server, or your nginx config will break. **(2)** Future changes to your included file will not be automatically applied, since the role has no way of knowing when this file changed, and no means to intelligently trigger a reload.
+It will be up to you to manually reload nginx when needed.

 **require_http_auth** (boolean): Useful if you want to keep google's prying eyes out of your staging environment.
 When true, will prompt the user for the values specified by **http_auth_username** and **http_auth_password**.